-SHOOTING HOURS: 10 a.m.
-(Central Time) to sunset.
+SHOOTING HOURS: 10 a.m., Central Time, to sunset.
+NOTE: Central Time is used for opening shooting hours statewide.

 ELIGIBILITY: Resident and nonresident youth hunters must be 12 (or turn 12 by Dec.
 31) through 17 years old and properly licensed to hunt during the youth pheasant season.
 Those under age 16 must possess a valid hunter education certificate.
 If participating in a Resident Mentored Hunt, the youth hunter must be less than 16 years of age.
 See pages 64-65 for the requirements for "Mentored and Youth Small Game Hunting."